 The receivers of taxes take the total tax proceeds they collect, deduct the amount of the levies for town and special districts and any other special assessments and then pay the difference to the County.
 Thus any shortfall in the collection of general taxes is borne by the County.
-See "Delinquency Procedure" within this section.
 Since the cities of Glen Cove and Long Beach render their own tax bills, any shortfalls in those local taxes are borne by the cities themselves.